gro1m/AZ-500-Microsoft-Azure-Security-Technologies/README.md

 - Data > Windows Event Logs > (e.g.) Application Logs
 - Data > Windows Performance Counters > ...

+You can also use Security Center > Compute ] apps > Add Servers > Log Analytics Workspace.

 Workspace Data Sources > Virtual Machines:
 - Log Analytics Connection can be *This workspace* or *Other workspace*